nicolai86/scaleway-terraform-demo/README.md

 I've taken the [is go 1.2 out yet](https://github.com/nf/go12) API and adjusted it to check for go 1.7 instead of go 1.2.

-To allow fabio to pick up our app we need to include a service definition like this:
+To allow fabio to pick up our app we need to include a service definition.
+I'll be using one of my domains for this, `randschau.eu`, since I want to bridge this to AWS Route 53 later on:

 ```
 service {